Signal Before Noise — Multilingual Publishing Platform

 The trade-off is that the document gets wide for fully-translated articles and the update path requires knowing which locale slot you're writing into.
 Both are manageable.
 The atomicity guarantee was the deciding factor.

-The full schema spans 8 Mongoose models: Article, Note, Media, Subscriber, SitePage, BackupConfig, ViewLog, and ViewSnapshot.
+The full schema spans 9 Mongoose models: Article, Note, Media, Subscriber, SitePage, BackupConfig, ViewLog, ViewSnapshot, and Series.
 The Article and Note models use the nested translation slot approach described above.
-The remaining models support the analytics, backup, subscriber, and media systems added post-launch.
+The remaining models support the analytics, backup, subscriber, media, and article series systems added post-launch.

 Routing and RTL/LTR Switching